Transformations Clinical Psychology

 Genetic Influence

-Genetics play a major role in bipolar disorder.
 Individuals with a family history of the condition have a significantly higher risk of developing it themselves.
 Research suggests that multiple genes may interact to influence susceptibility, though no single gene is responsible.
-Understanding this hereditary link is crucial for early screening and preventive strategies in families with known cases.

 Brain Chemistry